The town of Kolwezi lies in the shadows of mines, large and small, formal and informal

 The approach adopted by The Hub is not centred around introducing a new initiative but is firmly rooted in supporting existing efforts.
 The foundation of The Hub comprises an association encompassing a total of seven local Civil Society Organisations (CSOs), serving as the legal entity of The Hub.
 The primary objective is to enhance the local capacity for case management.

 “The HUB must take a pragmatic approach, beginning with a small but well-executed initiative.
 We initiated a pilot phase involving 20 children, collaborating with six NGOs that are part of the Hub Association.
-We also enlisted 19 case managers, with 13 actively overseeing cases.
+We also have 9 active case managers, with 13 additional junior case managers having passed a refresher training.
 It's a gradual process of expansion,” Ines said.

 Our mission is to support children through a child labour remediation programme that draws on a network of CSOs, trained case managers and collaboration with the local government as well as other local and international NGOs engaged in child protection and development.
 Each child has a dedicated case manager that will support their education and development until the age of 16 years (the minimum working age in the DRC) including paying school and tuition fees and monthly living stipends to keep them out of work.
 Major mining corporations are investing in community services, such as schools, health centres and entrepreneurship, as preventive measures against child labour.
 While these measures represent a positive step, there is a resounding call for further action to eliminate child labour risks and provide immediate remedial support to children in informal mining communities.